steipete/Aspects/README.md

 **Think of Aspects as method swizzling on steroids.
 It allows you to add code to existing methods per class or per instance**, whilst thinking of the insertion point e.g. before/instead/after.
 Aspects automatically deals with calling super and is easier to use than regular method swizzling.

-This is stable and used in hundreds of apps since it's part of [PSPDFKit, our iOS PDF framework](http://pspdfkit.com), and now I made it open source.
+This is stable and used in hundreds of apps since it's part of [PSPDFKit, an iOS PDF framework that ships with apps like Dropbox or Evernote](http://pspdfkit.com), and now I finally made it open source.

 Aspects extends `NSObject` with the following methods: